avisra/SiteWarmup/README.md

 ##### Global.asax.cs issues

 There is an issue .NET with having an empty Session_Start method in your Global.asax. cs file.
 This empty method causes a session to get generated.
-This can cause issues with compatibility with CDN's and can also cause OutputCache to be invalidated. **It is recommended to remote or comment all empty methods in your Global.asax.cs**
+This can cause issues with compatibility with CDN's and can also cause OutputCache to be invalidated. **It is recommended to remove or comment all empty methods in your Global.asax.cs**